Why A Warm Up Before Exercise Is Important?

 Final Thoughts & Tip For Your Warm-Up Session

-Finally, remember there are different kinds of exercises (varying in their length and intensity) that may require different kinds of warm-up sessions.
-But look to do a warm-up session that can aim to last somewhere between 5 minutes to 10 minutes.
+Finally, remember that there are different kinds of exercises (varying in length and intensity) that may require different warm-up sessions.
+But plan to do a warm-up session lasting between 5 and 10 minutes.
 More intense exercises may require longer warm-up sessions.
 Below are some of the best tips for carrying out your warm-up exercises and sessions.

 If you have any further doubts or questions regarding this subject or another treatment, contact one of our experienced Acupuncturists or Registered Massage Therapists here at West End Wellness Clinic.
 You can either give us a call or make an appointment.